-Twitter suspends U.S. Senate candidate for hateful conduct
+Twitter suspends US Senate candidate for hateful conduct

 A statement from Hartzler’s campaign called the suspension “shameful, utterly ridiculous, and a horrible abuse of censorship by big tech giants to stifle free speech.”
 The campaign said Hartzler will not delete the tweet.

-Hartzler is congresswoman representing Missouri’s 4th District.
+Hartzler is a congresswoman representing Missouri’s 4th District.
 She is among several Republicans vying for the 2022 Senate seat.
 Incumbent Republican Roy Blunt announced last year he would not seek a third term.